guilhermeg2k/dusk-lang/README.md

 - Support for else if
 - Support for C loops (With var inicialization)
 - Improve memory management (We are using arena but still doinga lot of deinits)
+- Improve the Echo function support any type and organize better internals functions

 # Features Backlog